 “We are actively redesigning the way we deliver care to do what is best for our patients during this time of crisis.
 Some aspects of that redesign will likely persist after the crisis has passed,” said Dr. Tom Lee, Press Ganey Chief Medical Officer, in a recent NEJM article titled “Creating the New Normal: The Clinician Response to COVID-19.”

 Indeed, with the dramatic impact that COVID-19 has had on institutions’ financial performance and the widespread and growing use of virtual meetings, there is perhaps no better time than now to redefine how, when, and where physician input can be more fully incorporated into organizational decision-making.
 In the bygone era of face-to-face meetings, physician availability was frequently cited as a major barrier to broader involvement in decisions large and small.
-The shift to the virtual landscape—for everything from delivering patient care to attaining CME credits—provides an opportunity to redesign physician governance.
+The shift to the virtual landscape—for everything from delivering patient care to attaining CME credits—provides an opportunity to redesign physician governance and improve physician engagement.
 Organizations can start to lay out redesign plans by developing shared expectations, establishing just representation, and building capacity to execute and sustain these plans.

 Designing shared expectations

 Simply inviting physicians to attend a meeting, virtual or otherwise, does not constitute involvement; it merely indicates attendance.
-To realize the potential of physician governance redesign, organizations first need to clarify expectations regarding physician input.
+To realize the potential of physician governance redesign, organizations first need to clarify expectations regarding physician engagement and input.
 The breadth of decision-making authority will necessarily differ at each organization based on its management philosophy.
 While some organizations have clearly articulated a management philosophy, many have not.
-Fewer still have articulated a clear scope for physician involvement or even a clear set of mutual expectations and obligations among and between administrators and physicians.
+Fewer still have articulated a clear scope for physician engagement or even a clear set of mutual expectations and obligations among and between administrators and physicians.

 A notable exception is The Andrews Institute for Orthopaedics & Sports Medicine, an affiliate of Baptist Health Care, in Gulf Breeze, Florida.
 When Dr. David Joyner joined the organization in 2015, he was tasked with reimagining its culture.
-As an essential and pivotal early step in that journey, Dr. Joyner established a charter that clearly connects physician behavior to the mission and values of the organization and articulates the expectations for physician involvement in organizational decision-making.
+As an essential and pivotal early step in that journey, Dr. Joyner established a charter that clearly connects physician behavior to the mission and values of the organization and articulates the expectations for physician engagement in organizational decision-making.
 The charter, and the shared understanding and shared accountability it expresses, have not only improved operations but also dramatically improved physician engagement and patient care.
 Through the process of creating a charter or compact, organizations can identify the specific strategic areas where physician input needs to be expanded.

 Establishing just representation